-- Represent the School's needs for budgetary support, personnel, physical facilities, computing equipment, etc. to University administrators. - Inform the faculty about important developments and issues. - Efficiently use available resources in carrying out the School's academic mission. - Perform Coordinate personnel actions pertaining to the faculty and academic professionals: annual performance evaluations of faculty and academic professionals, recommendations on promotion and tenure, recommendations on faculty appointments and re-appointments, recommendations on salary adjustments including market and equity components, guidance of junior faculty. - Perform personnel actions pertaining to staff: recommendations for appointments, reclassifications and promotions, annual performance evaluations, recommendations for salary adjustments including market and equity components.
+- Represent the School's needs for budgetary support, personnel, physical facilities, computing equipment, etc. to University administrators. - Inform the faculty about important developments and issues. - Efficiently use available resources in carrying out the School's academic mission. - Coordinate personnel actions pertaining to the faculty and academic professionals: annual performance evaluations of faculty and academic professionals, recommendations on promotion and tenure, recommendations on faculty appointments and re-appointments, recommendations on salary adjustments including market and equity components, guidance of junior faculty. - Perform personnel actions pertaining to staff: recommendations for appointments, reclassifications and promotions, annual performance evaluations, recommendations for salary adjustments including market and equity components.

-- Manage the School's day-to-day operations: the design of teaching schedules, the determination of teaching loads, the assignment of School members to courses, the supervision and coordination of instruction, the management of the School's budgetary affairs, the organization and supervision of support staff. - Schedule and chair School meetings. - Appoint standing and ad-hoc committees. - See to the election of the School's academic senators, and appoint or see to the election of other official School representatives. - Assume all other responsibilities specified in the College Bylaws and the University ACD manual.

-2. Selection: The School Director is appointed by the Dean of the College.
+- Manage the School's day-to-day operations: the design of teaching schedules, the determination of teaching loads, the assignment of School members to courses, the supervision and coordination of instruction, the management of the School's budgetary affairs, the organization and supervision of support staff. - Schedule and chair School meetings. - Appoint standing and ad-hoc committees. - See to the election of the School's academic senators, and appoint or see to the election of other official School representatives. - Assume all other responsibilities specified in the College Bylaws and the University ACD manual. - 2.
+Selection: The School Director is appointed by the Dean of the College.

 The appointment and membership of a Director Search Committee will adhere to the policies in ACD 111.
-The Dean of the College will be responsible for constituting the search committee.
-At least half of the members of the Search Committee shall be elected tenured faculty and continuing academic professionals, elected following the procedure in I.C.1.
+Half of the members of the Search Committee shall be elected tenured faculty and continuing academic professionals, elected following the procedure in I.C.1.
 If the Dean requests that a lecturer be on the Search Committee, said lecturer shall also be elected following the procedure in I.C.1.
 If the Dean requests additional nominations for the Search Committee, those nominations are made by the Personnel and Budget Committee.
-The Search Committee is responsible for recommendations to the Dean concerning the relative merits of candidates for the position.
+The Search Committee is appointed by the Dean of the College and is responsible for recommendations to the Dean concerning the relative merits of candidates for the position.
 To the extent permitted by relevant college and university policies and procedures governing searches for administrative officers, the search for a School Director should be as open a procedure as possible.
 In the initial stages, faculty and academic professionals will be encouraged to make nominations in an effort to strengthen and diversify the pool of candidates.
 After the Search Committee has narrowed the field, the candidates' vitae should be made available to faculty and academic professionals.

-Prior to making its final recommendations to the Dean, the Search Committee shall solicit input from the School Assembly.
-Through a secret ballot, track faculty may rate each candidate as "acceptable" or "not acceptable," and evaluate their strengths and weaknesses.
-The voting results shall be made available to voting members and included in the Search Committee's report to the Dean.
-Through a separate secret ballot, the remainder of the School
+Prior to making its final recommendations to the Dean, the Search Committee shall solicit input from the School Assembly, and distribute a secret ballot to its members.
+On the ballot, voters may rate each candidate as "acceptable" or "not acceptable," and rank the acceptable candidates.
+The voting results shall be available to voting members and included in the Search Committee's recommendations to the Dean.